 - Roast.
 Arrange the veggies in a single layer on the prepared pan.
 Roast for 30 to 35 minutes, or until the vegetables are tender and browned.
 Stir the veggies halfway through cooking to ensure even cooking.

 - Enjoy!
 Remove the cooked veggies from the oven, and let them stand for a few minutes.
 Then taste for salt and pepper, adjust accordingly, and serve warm.

 To peel, or not to peel… it’s up to you!
 If you have fresh young parsnips, then all they really need is a scrub and wash.
 However, for larger, older parsnips (or parsnips coated in wax for shipping and storage), peeling is probably best.
 You should also cut the tough cores away from any large, older parsnips.

 Tips for Success

-Roasting veggies is satisfying and easy!
-And you can guarantee a good result, especially if you follow these helpful hints.
+Roasting root vegetables is clearly an easy task, and you can guarantee a good result, especially if you follow these helpful hints.
 These are my top tips for perfect oven-roasted vegetables!